webqit/quantum-js/README.md

 console.log(state.value); // 30
 ```

-> Note that, unlike the main Quantum JS build, the Quantum JS Lite edition only implements the `QuantumAsyncFunction` API which falls within the premise of off the main thread compilation.
+> Note that, unlike the main Quantum JS build, the Quantum JS Lite edition only implements the `AsyncQuantumFunction` API which falls within the premise of off the main thread compilation.

 </details>